agorischek/semantic-expect/README.md

 - `makeOpenAITextMatchers`: Uses OpenAI backend and always uses text-based (instruct) model

-You can also specify a specific model via `options` if desired:
+You can also specify a particular model via `options` if desired:

 ```ts
 const textMatchers = makeOpenAITextMatchers(client, {